hs19980912/HLD/8. Messaging queues, brokers, Kafka SQS/readme.md

         - Value
         - Timestamp

+- Some questions on Kafka:
+    - What happens when Kafka goes down?
+        - Not a good question since kafka doenot go down.
+It is due to the durability guarantee.
+    - What happens when a consumer goes down?
+        - Just read the latest offset
+        - If a consumer group, rebalance
+    - Error and Retries:
+        - Producer Retries:
+            - Simple retries mechanism
+        - Consumer retries(imp):
+            -
 ## SQS - Competing consumers model

 Multiple listeners (consumers) can listen to the same SQS queue — but each message will be delivered to only one of them.
 This is called the **competing consumers model**.